TotemSmartBus/Hytra/README.md

 ### 0. Download the NYC Dataset

-Our trajectory dataset collected at New York City and Sydney is available.
-Please download it at https://drive.google.com/drive/folders/1lWYpBT27IudvCVryDTGZPHn2XUIXjWBl?usp=drive_link and put it in the root directory of the Hytra-interface project.
+Our trajectory datasets collected at New York City and Sydney at available.
+Please download them at https://drive.google.com/drive/folders/1lWYpBT27IudvCVryDTGZPHn2XUIXjWBl?usp=drive_link, import them into MySQL database, and configure the *application-dev.properties* file in the *resources* directory.

 ### 1. Dependencies